Why data has never been ‘the new oil’

 - Now what if I asked you to swap all of your private email with mine.
 Same answer?

 Of course not… Setting aside brand loyalty, octane ratings, and slight variances in cost, a gallon of gas is a gallon of gas, and it’s no different regardless of who your provider is.
 The same is true for any other commodity or utility.

 But in the case of data, you’re not dealing with an undifferentiated commodity.
 Data is increasingly the single most important differentiator in how companies innovate, serve their customers, and gain insight into their markets.
 It is the competitive battlefield of the future.

 Uber’s vast warehouse of transactional, behavioral, and geographic data is the foundation of its business and Uber’s core differentiator.
-The same is true of Netflix, whose digital content and the data about the behaviors and preferences of viewers are the company’s crown jewels.
+The same is true of Netflix, whose digital content and the information it holds about the behaviors and preferences of viewers are the company’s crown jewels.

 Data is ultimately the most important competitive differentiator.
-However, if you pay close attention to how companies such as Uber and Netflix are using data, you’ll see that their attitude is not one of minimizing data in order to decrease its volume, but rather to gather as much data as is possible through as many interactions as possible.
-The assumption being that each piece of data increases in value with each new piece of data captured.
+However, if you pay close attention to how companies such as Uber and Netflix are using it, you’ll see that their attitude is not one of minimizing data in order to decrease its volume, but rather gathering as much information as is possible through as many interactions as possible.
+The assumption being that every piece of data increases in value with each new piece captured.

-There’s no doubt that data powers the information economy, but that doesn’t make data a commodity any more than you would say that cars are a commodity, or fashion accessories, or beer.
+There’s no doubt that data powers the information economy, but that doesn’t make it a commodity, any more than you would say that cars are a commodity, or fashion accessories, or beer.
 They are not interchangeable or equivalent.
 In fact, it is the uniqueness of data that gives it value and drives the profits of the companies that use it.

 The bottom line is that we need to look at a new generation of storage that provides the economic viability needed to shift our thinking, from scarcity to abundance, commodity to differentiator, and from friction to frictionless; in the process creating opportunities for entirely new innovations and business models.